User Onboarding

 Building an Onboarding UI

-- After account creation, fetch onboarding state with
+- After account creation, fetch onboarding state.

-GET /v0/user/me?expand=onboarding - Find the step with
+- Find the step with

-"status": "current"and render that step’s UI - When the user completes the step’s action, call
+"status": "current"and render that step’s UI. - When the user completes the step’s action, submit the step.

-POST /v0/user/me/onboarding/submit - The response contains the updated state — re-render based on the new
+- The response contains the updated state — re-render based on the new

-currentstep - Repeat until
+currentstep. - Repeat until

 Handling Configurable Steps